How to make a diet adapted to your goals

-Are these the only foods you should be consuming?
+Are these the only foods you should eat?

-But they must be the ones that are most present in your diet.
+But they must be the ones that are most present in your food.

-Don't forget to also include vegetables like broccoli, because although they are weak in terms of macronutrients, they are excellent sources of micronutrients, such as vitamins and minerals.
+Don't forget to include vegetables such as broccoli as well, as although they are low in macronutrients, they are excellent sources of micronutrients such as vitamins and minerals.

-* These are also valid sources of fats, hence the number of foods in fats is reduced.
+*These are also valid sources of fat, hence the number of foods in the fat is reduced.

 When to eat

 You already know the calories, the amount of macronutrients and the foods to use.

 Your next question should be something like? so when should I eat my meals?